yui0303/labeling_platform/README.md

 ## Preface
 It is a website based labeling platform with yolo model training.
-There might sime bug in the system.
+There might some bugs in the system.
 If there are some bugs or problems about the platform, welcome to raise the issue.

 The platform only support